-This is an issue which can crop up for unsuspecting property owners who previously purchased the residential or commercial property in Lubbock, Amarillo, Midland, Odessa, Abilene or West Texas “personally” and now seek to correct the problem by transferring the property into a newly created entity.
-Loan agreements typically prohibit the transfer of properties into an LLC or other entity without prior consent of the lending institution.
+This is an issue that can crop up for unsuspecting property owners who previously purchased the residential or commercial property “personally” and now seek to correct the problem by transferring the property into a newly created entity.
+Loan agreements typically prohibit the transfer of properties into an LLC or other entity without the prior consent of the lending institution.
 Your bank will typically approve this transfer but needs to be informed in advance of the transfer and consent to the transaction.
 Failure to follow this procedure could inadvertently lead to a default under the clients’ loan agreement.

 5. Availability of Personal Guaranty.

-If your bank is unwilling to allow you to purchase a residential or commercial property in Lubbock, Amarillo, Midland, Odessa, Abilene or West Texas via the entity, you might suggest that a personal guaranty be executed to allay any concerns.
+If your bank is unwilling to allow you to purchase a residential or commercial property via the entity, you might suggest that a personal guaranty be executed to allay any concerns.
 It is quite common for banks to require that borrowers sign personal guaranties when buying a property via an entity.
 The key is to insulate the property from claims brought by tenants and third parties, not the bank.
 If your bank is balking at this suggestion, I would seriously suggest that you find a new lender.

-Get sound legal advice before buying your first rental property in Lubbock, Amarillo, Midland, Odessa, or Abilene.
+Get sound legal advice before buying your first rental property.
 An experienced residential or commercial landlord attorney can set up the proper legal structure and provide critical advice in the areas of residential leasing and management.
 Think and plan ahead to avoid being stuck in a legal or financial sinkhole!